iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.9.01.000_00/report.md

 > I have full covrage insurance and they tryed to tell me they cant find my provider...
 And all information i did twice just to be sure it was not messed up i dont have the money and nore should i pay for it when i have insurance..<br> :date: __2020-06-20 17:20:03__

-> The video portion kept freezing and then halfway through my session it cut the audio down so low that I could barely hear the person on the other end.
-I'm really disappointed that I had to end my session all because your application could not keep the audio up.<br> :date: __2020-06-15 22:41:13__

 #### 1-star reviews